godotengine/godot-docs/tutorials/plugins/editor/making_plugins.rst

 -------------

 Sometimes you want a certain behavior in many nodes, such as a custom scene or control that can be reused.
-Instancing is helpful in a lot of cases, but sometimes it can be cumbersome, especially if you're using it in many projects.
+Instantiation is helpful in a lot of cases, but sometimes it can be cumbersome, especially if you're using it in many projects.
 A good solution to this is to make a plugin that adds a node with a custom behavior.